 Organization known as EKTA - or more precisely, Computer R&D Division EKTA; Arvutustehnika Arendusbüroo (AAB) EKTA in Estonian - was established in 1976 as an authonomous department at the Institute of Cybernetics of the former Estonian Academy of Sciences.
 It grew rapidly to become a large R&D institution, employing more than 400 specialists from the IT and electronics sectors.

-In 1980'ies, EKTA became a pioneer in deploying microprocessor applications in Estonia with hundreds of successful projects completed in the field of IT.
-Areas included those of control systems, testing and diagnostics of digital and analogue systems, system programming, digital signal processing, and digital measurement systems.
+In 1980'ies, EKTA became a pioneer in developing and deploying microprocessor applications in Estonia with hundreds of successful projects completed in the field of IT.
+Areas included those of control systems, testing and diagnostics of digital and analogue systems, system programming, digital signal processing, and computerized measurement systems.

 During 1990..1993 EKTA was restructured and a number of spin-off companies were established on the basis of available human resources.
 In 1998, EKTA joined Cybernetica AS (then called Küberneetika AS) where it continues to operate as the Navigation Systems Department (NSD) - still referred to as "EKTA", sometimes.